Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Belize is one of the smallest countries in Central America — second only to El Salvador — but don’t let its size fool you.
-There’s plenty to explore.
+There’s far more to Belize than its size might suggest.

-With lush tropical forests, fascinating Mayan ruins, and idyllic beaches with turquoise waters, Belize combines the best of Central America’s natural beauty and history.
+With lush tropical forests, fascinating Mayan ruins, and idyllic beaches washed by turquoise Caribbean waters, Belize offers an impressive mix of natural beauty and ancient history within a surprisingly small country.
+It’s the kind of place that stays with you long after you leave.

-I’ve already shared a post with our one-week Belize itinerary, where you’ll find all the tips you need for planning your trip and organizing your itinerary.
-In this post, I’ll dive deeper into what to do in the two regions of Belize that we visited: San Ignacio, located inland, and Ambergris Caye, a beautiful island in the Caribbean Sea.
+If you’re planning a trip to Belize, I already have a separate post covering our one-week Belize itinerary, with all the practical information to help you plan your trip.
+In this post, I’ll focus on what to do in the two areas we explored: San Ignacio, set in Belize’s jungle interior, and Ambergris Caye, a beautiful island in the Caribbean Sea.

-We visited Belize as part of our journey through northern Central America, spending ten days in Guatemala and a week in Belize.
-It was one of the most unforgettable trips we took when the girls were still little.
+Belize was part of a longer trip through northern Central America: ten days in Guatemala followed by a week in Belize.
+It’s still one of our most memorable family trips from when the girls were little.

 .